A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Convergence Analysis

 where $\mathbf{\Theta}_{C}^{*}$ is the set of stationary points of the following constraint minimization problem:

-Thanks to the proposed feasible update (\ref{eq:feasible update}), Algorithm 1 may still converge to a KKT point of Problem (\ref{eq:problem 1}) even with an infeasible initial point, as long as the initial point is not close to an undesired point $\boldsymbol{\theta}_{C}^{*}\in\overline{\mathbf{\Theta}}_{C}^{*}$ such that the algorithm gets stuck in this undesired point.
-In practice, if we generate multiple random initial points, it is likely that one of the iterates starting from these random initializers will not get stuck in undesired points, and the algorithm will converge to a KKT point of Problem (\ref{eq:problem 1}).
+Thanks to the proposed feasible update (\ref{eq:feasible update}), Algorithm 1 may still converge to a KKT point (up to an error of $\epsilon_{m_{Q}}$) of Problem (\ref{eq:problem 1}) even with an infeasible initial point, as long as the initial point is not close to an undesired point $\boldsymbol{\theta}_{C}^{*}\in\overline{\mathbf{\Theta}}_{C}^{*}$ such that the algorithm gets stuck in this undesired point.
+In practice, if we generate multiple random initial points, it is likely that one of the iterates starting from these random initializers will not get stuck in undesired points, and the algorithm will converge to a KKT point (up to an error of $\epsilon_{m_{Q}}$) of Problem (\ref{eq:problem 1}).